Dreamfarer/WARNO-DATA/README.md

 ### Stress, Suppression, Cohesion and Morale
 **Stress** and **suppression** are one and the same variable.
 In-game it is called *stress* and in the `.ndf` files it is mostly called *suppression*.
 Unlike Wargame: Red Dragon, this value is not shown in the WARNO UI.
 Instead, the current cohesion level is displayed.\
 **Moral** is poorly understood.
-The fact that it is only non-zero for aircraft makes it hard to believe that it is a system that has any impact in-game, if any.
+The fact that it is only non-zero for planes makes it hard to believe that it is a system that has any impact in-game, if any.
 It might very well be a leftover from a previous game.\
 **Cohesion** is a direct effect of suppression.
 There are four levels which are described in `EffetsSurUnite.ndf`.
 Each comes with its own debuffs.

 Which suppression system is being used is individually defined in `UniteDescriptor.ndf` under *SuppressDamageLevelsPack*.
 This variable is a reference to `DamageLevels.ndf` in which the following can be found: Every system has six different suppression levels (*calm*, *engaged*, *worried*, *stressed*, *shaken* and (*panicked* or *pinned*)), being triggered at different suppress damage levels defined by *Value*.
 Note that *Value* is most likely only the modifier for another variable, like the maximum amount of suppression damage.
 Each suppression level comes with custom debuffs: Morale is being modified (*MoralModifier*), chance of hitting the target is decreased (*HitRollModifier*) and *EffectsPacks* are being added. *EffectsPacks* can hold multiple effects, but the most important is the cohesion being changed.
 Its debuffs are outlined in `EffetsSurUnite.ndf`.